TurtleEngr/gitproj/test/outline.md

 ## Coding patterns

-* At the top of include files define exports for all the globals that the include file reads writes to.
+* At the top of include files define exports for all the globals that the include file reads/writes to.

-* At the end of an include file, call a function that will define defaults for the important globals used by the include file.
+* At the end of an include file, call a function that will define defaults for the important globals used by the include file. [optional]

-* For user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
-Put as much as possible into functions in the commands include file, so that the functions can be directly tested with unit test scripts found in doc/test.
+* For the user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
+Put as much as possible into functions in the include file, so that the functions can be directly tested with unit test scripts found in doc/test.

 * Minimal vars: gpBin, cCurDir, gpDoc, gpTest if a test script.
 All other vars can be defined from include files or from git config vars.

-* Define gpCmdName at the top of each each script, that is a main script called by a user.
+* Define gpCmdName at the top of each each script that is called by a user.

 * The -p option is not used with the "read" command, because this prompt is not captured with the test scripts.
 So use "echo -n" for the